anubhav-08/DSA/README.md

-This repositry contains dsa problem solution which I found interesting.
+This repository contains dsa problems and solution which I found interesting.